🇳🇿

 Mānuka honi · from Leptospermum scoparium (native to NZ)

-New Zealand's most famous export honey is used as a premium "natural" ingredient in health foods and café drinks — often without being flagged as non-vegan.
+New Zealand's most famous export honey is used as a premium natural ingredient in health foods and café drinks without being flagged as non-vegan, because the wellness culture surrounding it treats it as a health food rather than an animal product.
 Açaí bowls, smoothies, granola, energy bars, and raw dressings frequently use mānuka honey as their default sweetener.
-Because it carries a wellness aura rather than a "sweetener" label, staff and sometimes even product labels treat it as a health food rather than an animal product.
-"Sweetened with mānuka honey" can appear on products shelved alongside entirely plant-based goods with no visual differentiation.
+"Sweetened with mānuka honey" appears on products shelved alongside entirely plant-based goods with no visual differentiation.
+Staff at health cafés may not understand that mānuka honey is excluded by a vegan diet.
+Name it specifically when asking.

 Dairy in Kūmara Dishes